Catch Me If You Can: Historical accuracy

 Abagnale had little involvement with the film, but believed Spielberg was the only filmmaker who "could do this film justice", despite various changes from purportedly real events.
 In November 2001, Abagnale said:

 I am not a consultant on the film.
 I've never met or spoken to Steven Spielberg and I have not read the script.
 I prefer not to.
 I understand that they now portray my father in a better light, as he really was.
 Steven Spielberg has told the screenplay writer (Jeff Nathanson) that he wants complete accuracy in the relationships and actual scams that I perpetrated.
 I hope in the end the movie will be entertaining, exciting, funny and bring home an important message about family, childhood and divorce.

-Abagnale says he never saw his father again after he ran away from home, but Spielberg "wanted to continue to have that connection where Frank kept trying to please his father; by making him proud of him; by seeing him in the uniform, the Pan-American uniform."
+Abagnale said he never saw his father again after he ran away from home, but Spielberg "wanted to continue to have that connection where Frank kept trying to please his father; by making him proud of him; by seeing him in the uniform, the Pan-American uniform".

 In a 2017 presentation for "Talks at Google", Abagnale commented on the accuracy of the film:

 I've only seen the movie twice.
 So when the media asked me what I thought about the movie, and what was right and what was wrong, I said: "First of all I have two brothers and a sister; he portrayed me as an only child.
 In real life, my mother never remarried; there's a scene in the movie where she's remarried, and has a little girl.
 That didn't really happen.
 In real life I never saw my father after I ran away; in the movie they keep having him come back to Christopher Walken in the film.
 That didn't really happen. ...
 I escaped off the aircraft through the kitchen galley where they bring the food and stuff onto the plane; and there they had me escape through the toilet."
 I thought he stayed very close to the story, but pretty much all of that.
 He was very concerned about being accurate, first of all because it was the first time he made a movie about a real person living.
 Second the Bureau had an information officer on the set for all the shooting of the entire film to make sure that what he said about the FBI ... was accurate. ...
 And then of course, as he later said, "I really got most of my information from those three retired agents" ...
 So I thought he did a good job of staying very, very accurate at the movie.